 Setting up Zapier with Clio & Box

-After accepting the Zapier beta invite, click the "Make a Zap" button.
+After signing into your Zapier account, click the "Make a New Zap" button.

 Set up the Zap "Trigger" (Clio)

 You'll then be prompted to specify the "Trigger" for your Zap.

 For this example, we're going to use Clio as our trigger.
 Search for "Clio" in the search box and select the Clio app.